weaviate/weaviate-io/developers/weaviate/installation/kubernetes.md

 ## Requirements

 * A recent Kubernetes Cluster (at least version 1.23).
 If you are in a development environment, consider using the kubernetes cluster that is built into Docker desktop.
 For more information, see the [Docker documentation](https://docs.docker.com/desktop/kubernetes/).
-* The cluster needs to be able to provision `PersistentVolumes` through `PersistentVolumeClaims`.
+* The cluster needs to be able to provision `PersistentVolumes` using Kubernetes' `PersistentVolumeClaims`.
 * A file system that can be mounted read-write by a single node to allow Kubernetes' `ReadWriteOnce` access mode.
 * Helm version v3 or higher.
 The current Helm chart is version `||site.helm_version||`.